 Ensuring A Legal Interview

-To help assure that interview questions are legal, determine how the answers given by applicants will be used in making the selection decision.
-If responses to questions disqualify or appear to disqualify from consideration for employment a disproportionate number of members of one group (e.g., women, minorities), the questions should be eliminated.
+To help ensure that interview questions are legal, determine how the answers given by applicants will be used in making the selection decision.
 If a question is not related to job duties, skills, and work behaviors, it should not be asked.

 There are a number of steps to follow in determining what requirements are necessary for successful performance and developing legal interview questions: